TilburgNetworkGroup/remstats/README.md

 Relational event modeling approaches enable researchers to study the exogenous and endogenous predictors of how a time-ordered sequence of relational events - a so-called *relational event history* - evolves over time.
 Relational event models can be distinguished in so-called *tie-oriented models*, in which the probability of a dyad to interact next is modeled in one step (e.g., see Butts, 2008), and *actor-oriented models*, in which first the probability of a sender to start an interaction is modeled and subsequently the probability of the choice of a receiver of the interaction by the active sender (e.g., see Stadtfeld & Block, 2017).
 The `R`-package `remstats` computes a variety of statistics for both type of models.

 The `R`-package `remstats` is part of a bundle of `R`-packages developed by researchers from Tilburg University with the aim to assist applied researchers in the application of relational event modeling.
 For the preparation of the relational event history, `remstats` calls `remify` internally.
 Estimation of the model can be performed with `remstimate` (when finished).
-Alternatively (for now), the function `tomstats()` in the `remstats` packages provides the user with every object necessary to perform estimation of a tie-oriented model with `relevent::rem()`.
+Alternatively (for now), the function `remstats()` in the `remstats` packages provides the user with every object necessary to perform estimation of a *tie-oriented model* with `relevent::rem()`.

 A table with `remstats` equivalents for statistics in `relevent::rem.dyad()` can be found through [this link](relations.md).

 The following provides a brief introduction in computing statistics for relational event history data with `remstats`.
-Firstly, we describe the procedure for the tie-oriented model (use the main function `tomstats()`) and secondly for the actor-oriented model (use the main function `aomstats()`).
+Firstly, we describe the procedure for the tie-oriented model, and, secondly, for the actor-oriented model.

 ## Getting started